 When a Tarot reader is able to tell you, a perfect stranger, what is happening in your life, it seems reasonable to think that Tarot readers are "psychics" and "Tarot is psychic."
 But that isn't true.

-Genuine psychic talent is rare—it's given at birth to maybe one in a million people.
+Genuine psychic talent is a rare gift—granted at birth to very few.
 Tarot-card reading is learned, and studies can begin at any age.
-While a genuine psychic's abilities and connections are not always on call, Tarot can be practiced, tested, and called upon at will—no psychic ability is required.
-Tarot takes several years to learn, but, like driving, anyone sufficiently intelligent and motivated can learn it, improving their skills with time.
-Experienced practitioners—mostly mature individuals—can read the cards so accurately that it seems like magic.
+While a genuine psychic's abilities and connections are not always on call, Tarot can be practiced, tested, and called upon at will—because no psychic ability is required.

 Why Tarot Looks "Psychic"